gcallah/work/chaps/weber.md

 fully conversant with all the literature germane to PE" (2011: 57).
 Nevertheless, this sample will provide evidence that the problem is as pervasive as Kallberg contends.

-But before we turn our attention to Weber's thesis on the rise of capitalism, it will be helpful to visit his theory of ideal types, as that is the setting in which *PE* must be viewed, in order to be properly understood.
+But before we turn our attention to Weber's thesis on the rise of capitalism, it will be helpful to briefly examine the theoretical presuppositions of the work.

-## Weber's Theory of Ideal Types
+## The Theoretical Background

+The *methodenstreit*.

 Explain how Weber is doing ideal type history.